hendersontrent/hendersontrent.github.io/_pages/about.md

 ### Professional background

 I am currently a Senior Data Scientist at the management consulting firm [Nous Group](https://nousgroup.com/people/trent-henderson/) where I have worked for over 5 years.
 My role is quite diverse, but I most often find myself working on large and complex program evaluations for the Australian Government which required detailed data linkage, rigorous causal inference, and statistical modelling.
+The vast majority of this work falls somewhere between applied statistics and econometrics.
 I also develop internal software packages for Nous and help maintain its large SQL data warehouse.

 ### Outside of work